Light-matter coupling and quantum geometry in moir\'e materials: Twisted bilayer graphene

 To investigate the linear-field inter-band coupling, we consider the coupling within the flat bands and the coupling between the flat bands and the two higher and the two lower lying dispersive bands separately.
 At the Dirac cone, the coupling within the flat bands shows the same angle-dependency as the intra-band coupling, which is a direct consequence of the form of the Dirac Hamiltonian (see App.~\ref{Sec:LMC_DIRAC}).
-However, while the inter-band coupling within the flat bands becomes very small at the magic angel, we find an increasingly pronounced coupling to the higher and lower lying dispersive bands for small twist angles (Fig.~\ref{fig:STATIC_COUPLING_TBG}(b)).
+However, while the inter-band coupling within the flat bands becomes very small at the magic angle, we find an increasingly pronounced coupling to the higher and lower lying dispersive bands for small twist angles (Fig.~\ref{fig:STATIC_COUPLING_TBG}(b)).
 This significant inter-band coupling between the four flat bands and the other bands is the central result of this section as it provides, at first glance counter-intuitively, a strong light-matter engineering channel at the Dirac points despite vanishingly small Fermi velocities.
 Importantly, the true inter-band coupling could be even higher, as we restrict the summation to the four nearest lying dispersive bands.
+The significance of the inter-band coupling manifests in two ways.
+First, one can directly compare its absolute LMC amplitude at the magic angle to either the inter-band coupling between the flat bands or to the linear-field intraband coupling (Fig.~\ref{fig:STATIC_COUPLING_TBG}(a)).
+These are quantities that dominate the LMC in monolayer graphene (see red arrows in Figs.~\ref{fig:STATIC_COUPLING_TBG} (a), (b)).
+Moreover, the interband coupling is significant indirectly, as we will demonstrate in Sec.~\ref{Sec.:C}: the experimentally observable light-induced Floquet gap at the Dirac points is much larger than expected from naive Dirac band physics and strongly depends on this interband-coupling to higher and lower lying dispersive bands.

 The qualitative behaviour of the linear-field inter-band coupling at the Brillouin zone center is similar (Fig.~\ref{fig:STATIC_COUPLING_TBG}(e)).
 Again the coupling between the flat bands is very small while the coupling to the dispersive bands becomes very strong towards approaching the magic angle.
 Interestingly, the coupling within the flat bands seems to reach a local maximum for an intermediate twist angle at the $\Gamma$-point.
 These results highlight the limited applicability of the four-band models often used for describing TBG.
 This general coupling mechanism between flat bands could play an important role within measured strong midinfrared light-matter responses in small angle TBG \cite{deng_strong_2020}.

 The quadratic intra-band coupling increases monotonically with the twist angle both close to the Dirac point and at the Brillouin zone center.
 Note that since we look not exactly at the Dirac point, the second derivatives in k can have finite values in contrast to the Dirac Hamiltonian itself (see App.~\ref{Sec:LMC_DIRAC}).
 At the magic angle the quadratic intra-band coupling is finite but small.